2024 Fall Ossabaw Weekend Writer’s Bash

-Ossabaw Island Writers’ Retreat is happy to announce the opening of applications for our three-day weekend retreat, The 2021 Weekend Writer’s Bash.
-Held October 29-31, 2021, the retreat will feature workshops and seminars led by our nationally recognized faculty, visiting agents and publishers, and evening readings by faculty and participants.
+Ossabaw Island Writers’ Retreat is happy to announce the opening of applications for our three-day weekend retreat, The 2024 Weekend Writer’s Bash.
+Held October 25-27, 2024, the retreat will feature workshops and seminars led by our nationally recognized faculty, independent publishers, and evening readings by faculty and participants.

-EXCITING NEWS: We’re now offering $250 scholarship discounts for a limited number of university students, military personnel, and teachers.
+EXCITING NEWS: We’re now offering $100 scholarship discounts for a limited number of university students, military personnel, and teachers.
 In addition, we’re also offering Sisters in Crime members a $75 discount.
 Upload a photocopy of your official I.D. in the application form.

 Saturday Craft and Seminar Workshops:

 Tony Morris will present: The Creative Imagination: Inspiration, that Orphic moment of detached awareness (whose infrequent, disobliging appearance confounds and frustrates many a poet), can only be charmed by one who has practiced the craft of writing in times of expiration—those times when the muse has “passed.”
 In this seminar I will look at the role of imagery in our writing to evoke the stories and pictures that will give your work the breath of life that will awaken your readers to your story or poem.